Christianity in Korea: Cultural significance

-Protestantism has been a dynamic force in Korean life, and had a positive influence on other religions.
-Catholics and Buddhists had to compete for loyalty and attention, and it inspired numerous smaller sects.
+Christianity has been a dynamic force in Korean life, and had a positive influence on other religions.
+Buddhists compete for loyalty and attention, and it inspired numerous smaller sects.
 They adopted many of the methods pioneered by the Protestants.
-The influence on higher education in Korea has been decisive as the Christians started 293 schools and 40 universities, including 3 of the top 5 academic institutions.
+The influence on higher education in Korea has been decisive, as Christians founded 293 schools and 40 universities, including 3 of the top 5 academic institutions.

 Prior to the Korean War (1950–1953), two-thirds of Korean Christians lived in the North, but most later fled to the South.
 It is not known exactly how many Christians remain in North Korea today.
 There is uncertainty about the exact number in South Korea.
 By the end of the 1960s, there were an estimated half a million Catholics and one million Protestants in South Korea, but during the "Conversion Boom" period ending in the 1980s, the number of Catholics and Protestants increased faster in South Korea than in any other country.
 The 2005 South Korean census showed 29.2 percent of the population identifying as Christian, up from 26.3 percent ten years previously.
 Catholics tend to be better educated than most other religious groups in South Korea, in the sense that they have a high number of college graduates (50.4%) and post-graduate degrees (11.6%) per capita.
 The Presbyterian Church has the highest number of members of any Protestant denomination in South Korea, with close to 20,000 churches affiliated with the two largest Presbyterian denominations in the country.
 The Orthodox Christianity under the jurisdiction of the Ecumenical Patriarchate of Constantinople is a small minority religion in South Korea with about 4,000 official members in 2013.

 South Korea provides the world's second-largest number of Christian missionaries, surpassed only by the United States.
 GMS, the missionary body of the "Hapdong" General Assembly of Presbyterian Church of Korea, is the single largest missionary organization in South Korea.

 South Korean missionaries have been serving in 10/40 Window nations, which are more hostile to Westerners.
 In 2000, there were 10,646 South Korean Protestant missionaries in 156 countries, along with an undisclosed number of Catholic missionaries.
 According to a 2004 article, "South Korea dispatched more than 12,000 missionaries to over 160 countries in comparison to about 46,000 American and 6,000 British missionaries, according to missionary organizations in South Korea and the West".
 According to a 2007 article, "Korea has 16,000 missionaries working overseas, second only to the US".
 In 1980, South Korea sent 93 missionaries and by 2009, some 20,000 Korean missionaries.